KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 Transforming user stories into GitHub issues captures user-centric functionalities.
 These issues interlink with respective user stories, simplifying access to criteria, tasks, and discussions.

 ### Bug Tracking for Seamless Development
 Bugs uncovered during development are documented as GitHub issues, offering insights into each bug's characteristics, impact, and reproduction steps.
-By hyperlinking these issues in the README.md, users can stay updated on bug resolutions and contribute insights.
+By hyperlinking these issues in README.md, users can stay updated on bug resolutions and contribute insights.

 ### Iterative Development Approach
 The Gamers Insight project adheres to an iterative development approach, facilitating continuous enhancements within a predefined timeline.
 Despite its condensed schedule, the project accommodates future iterations and expansions.